Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Prediction Error Bound

 where $g_j(x)=\lambda_j\lambda_{j+1}\cdots\lambda_L||x|| d^2\epsilon^2\prod_{n=1}^{j-1}\hat{\lambda_n}$, $\lambda_i$ is the maximum singular value of $W_i$, and $\hat{\lambda_i}$ is the maximum singular value of $H_\ell^{-1} H_\ell$.
 We let $g_0=d^2\epsilon^2||x||$. \end{theorem} \begin{proof} We proceed by induction on the number of layers $L$.
 For simplicity, we denote $\hat{W_i}:=H_i^{-1}\circ H_i \circ W_i$.
 For $L=1$, we have that

-where the first inequality follows by the fact the ReLU $\psi$ is 1-Lipschitz and the second inequality follows by HCS guarantee Lemma \ref{hcsbound} our the prescribed width and depth of our sketches, $\mathcal{O}({\frac{1}{\epsilon^2}\log\frac{d}{\delta}})$.
+where the first inequality follows by the fact the ReLU $\psi$ is 1-Lipschitz and the second inequality follows by the conventional HCS guarantee \citep{shi2019higher} and our prescribed width and depth of sketches, $\mathcal{O}({\frac{1}{\epsilon^2}\log\frac{d}{\delta}})$.
 Assume the hypothesis holds for $L=k$ layers, then for $L=k+1$ layers we have that

 where the second to last inequality follows by applying the inductive hypothesis to the right term $||\tilde{y}_k-\hat{y}_k||$ and noting that for the left term,

 The probabilistic guarantee of $(1-\delta)^L$ follows by the independence of each individual layer sketching. \end{proof} The above result theoretically demonstrates that the noise is controllable via increased sketched length and number of independent sketches, and in general, requires increased space complexity as $L$ increases.